vitorsalgado/drizzle-http/README.md

 ## Installation

 Drizzle-HTTP is divided in different packages.
 The main package `@drizzle-http/core` just contain the core components.
 You need to install additional packages to make Drizzle-HTTP work.
+E.g.:
+Install both `@drizzle-http/core` and `@drizzle-http/undic` to have a basic setup for a backend app.
 To make things easier, there are two packages that contains defaults for **Node.js** and **Browser** usage.
 See below: